pts/pts-dropbear/README.txt

 TODO:

 * Send patches to upstream Dropbear.
-* Add `dropbearconvert any openssh'.
-* Make dropbear able to read OpenSSH private host keys (with `make READOPENSSHKEYS=1').
+* Add querying an ssh-agent to dbclient.
+(No need to write an ssh-agent, the Gnome, gpg and OpenSSH ssh-agent implementations are fine.)
 * Add flag to dropbearkey to generate OpenSSH private key format (with `make WRITEOPENSSHKEYS=1'), `-Z openssh'.
 * refactor: split keywrite.c (import_write(...)) out keyimport.c, to make